The War of the Worlds: Pearson’s Magazine Installment 8 Annotations

 Annotation: touching and examining

 GANGNES: The tactile nature of the Martians’ hunt for the narrator is a scene of intense tension in adaptations and illustrations of the novel.
-Byron Haskin’s 1953 film increases the danger posed by the machine’s searching tentacle by adding a mechanical “eye” to its end, so that the characters must stay out of sight as well as still.
+Byron Haskin’s 1953 film increases the danger posed by the machine’s searching tentacle by adding a mechanical “eye” to its end, so that the characters must stay out of sight as well as sitting still.

 Annotation: Apparently the Martian had taken it all on the previous day.